danort92/Newspaper_classification/README.md

 # Newspaper_classification

 This algorithm aims at classifying news articles from different newspapers.
-News are written in english and japanese.
+News articles are written in english and japanese.
 The steps are the following:

 * _data are imported from news folder_